rstar2/nodejs_aws-expirations-check/react-n/README.md

 1. ~~swipe-row to - add animation for the delete icon showing~~
 	> use 'swipeAnimatedValue' prop pass by 'react-native-swipe-list-view' to each rendered component
 1. ~~swipe-row to - add animation for the deleted row, e.g. shrink it~~
-1. push notifications when running in background
+1. push notifications
+1. Build & Deploy to AppStore